lb3361/gigatron-lcc/README.md

      to pass arguments to functions.
 Registers `R15` to `R22` are used for temporaries.

-  *  Additional registers include: word registers named `T0` to `T3`, scratch bytes `B0` and `B1`, long accumulator `LAC`, long accumulator extension byte `LAX`, floating point sign and exponent bytes `FAS` and `FAE`, and a stack pointer `SP`.
+  *  The compiler makes use of additional locations.
+The word registers `T2` and `T3`, the long accumulator `LAC`, the accumulator extension byte `LAX`, the floating point sign and exponent bytes `FAS` and `FAE`, and the stack pointer `SP` are allocated in the upper half of page zero.
 ROMs that provide suitable native support may dictate the location some of these registers.
-Otherwise they are allocated by the linker in the upper half ot page zero.
-In general, these locations, as well as `sysArgs[0..7]`, can be used by the compiler or the runtime, and therefore are not safe to use from C programs.
+The compiler uses the names `T0` and `T1` to refer to the first two words of the `sysArgs` array.
+The library also uses the names `T4` and `T5` for the remaining two words of the `sysArgs` array.
+Care is needed because these locations are also often used by SYS calls or by the new opcodes implemented in recent roms.

   *  Since the DEV7 rom offers a true 16 bits stack pointer, GLCC-2.0
      makes `SP` equal to `vSP`, allowing the use of efficient opcodes to access non-register local variables.